hashicorp/vault/ui/docs/how-to-docfy.md

 ## generating component docs

-The `docs/components` directory is where _generated_ markdown files for components live after running `yarn docs`. **Do not edit component markdown files directly**.
+The `docs/components` directory is where _generated_ component markdown files are located after running `yarn docs`. **Do not edit component markdown files directly**.
 Instead, update markdown by making changes to the `jsdoc` and then re-running the generate command.
 The `docs/components/*` files are included in `.gitignore` so they are not pushed to main. `jsdoc-to-markdown` errors log in the console.

+> _If you have never run the `yarn docs` command before, you need to create the `docs/components` directory locally before running `yarn docfy-md` so the markdown has a place to go. `mkdir docs/components`_

 ```
 yarn docfy-md <component name> <addon or engine> <full filepath>